Tickets — Support Bot

 Inside a ticket channel you’ll typically use:

-• /ticket close — close the ticket and optionally send a transcript.
+/close — close the current ticket (premium); optionally with reason and transcript.

 5. Categories & departments